Crindigo/era/doc/brainstorm.md

 Regions connect via a network of straight edges.
 Connection types include roads, train tracks, power lines, pipelines.
 Items/fluids are limited by speed.
 The cost to build connections is multiplied by distance.
+Some connections need specific buildings, like rail depots, power substations, pumping stations.

 # Farming